An exciting approach to theoretical spectroscopy: Acknowledgement

 \subsection{State of the art}

 The accurate description of the electronic \gls{gs} constitutes the conceptual and numerical basis for all excited-state methodologies discussed in this review. \gls{ks} theory~\cite{hohenberg1964,kohn1965} is the method of choice on which most \gls{gs} calculations for extended systems are based.
-Solving the \gls{ks} equations provides the \gls{ks} eigenvalues and wavefunctions, which are used not only to obtain the \gls{gs} total energy and electronic density, but also to establish a well-defined \gls{gs} starting reference for \gls{mbpt}, linear-response approaches, and spectroscopic simulations.
+Solving the \gls{ks} equations yields the \gls{ks} eigenvalues and wavefunctions, which are used not only to obtain the electronic \gls{gs} density and energy, but also to establish a well-defined starting reference for \gls{mbpt}, linear-response approaches, and spectroscopic simulations.

 The accuracy and efficiency of \gls{ks}-\gls{dft} depend critically on the level of approximation adopted for the \gls{xc} functional.
 Considerable efforts are being made to implement and use better functionals beyond the most widely used semilocal ones.
 Higher levels of sophistication can be reached by climbing up John Perdew's Jacob's ladder~\cite{Perdew2001jacob}.
-The approximations that have attracted the most attention in recent years are \gls{mgga} and hybrid functionals. \gls{mgga} functionals~\cite{sun2015,perdew2017} are the rung between \gls{gga} and hybrid \gls{xc} functionals.
-They often yield improved accuracy at only a moderate increase in computational complexity, sometimes even matching the accuracy of computationally much more demanding hybrid \gls{xc} functionals~\cite{Liu2023}.
+Among the most widely used beyond-semilocal approximations in solid-state \gls{dft} are \gls{mgga} and hybrid functionals, which improve upon local and semilocal functionals at a moderate additional computational cost. \gls{mgga} functionals~\cite{SunPRL2015,perdew2017,AschebrockPRR2019} often yield improved accuracy with only a moderate increase in numerical effort, sometimes even matching the accuracy of significantly more demanding hybrid \gls{xc} functionals~\cite{Liu2023}.
 A rather complete list of \gls{mgga} functionals is available in the Libxc library~\cite{Lehtola2018,Chachiyo2020}.
-Libxc has also been recently extended to include widely used treatments of van der Waals interactions~\cite{Larsen_2017}.

-Modifications of the standard \gls{ks} framework lead to the \gls{gks} formalism, in which the effective single-particle Hamiltonian contains explicit non-local operators~\cite{Perdew1996a}.
-The most prominent examples are hybrid \gls{xc} functionals, which incorporate a fraction of exact (Fock) exchange~\cite{heyd2003,Heyd2006}, as well as related approaches employing screened or range-separated exchange~\cite{Cui2018}.
-These non-local contributions render the effective single-particle potential explicitly orbital dependent and go beyond the purely multiplicative \gls{ks} potential of semilocal functionals.
-By incorporating a fraction of exact exchange, hybrid and local-hybrid functionals reduce self-interaction errors and improve the description of localized electronic states, band gaps, and weakly screened systems~\cite{becke1993,heyd2003}.

-Compared to conventional \gls{ks}-\gls{dft}, \gls{gks} methods often yield significantly improved orbital energies, including band gaps and ionization potentials, and provide a more reliable single-particle electronic structure as a starting point for excited-state theories~\cite{Sagredo2025}.
-Spin polarization and spin--orbit coupling can be consistently incorporated within both \gls{ks} and \gls{gks} frameworks and are essential for magnetic materials and systems containing heavy elements.